How to Handle a Certificate of Insurance Request

 Certificate requests are often broad, and the same sample is sent to anyone with whom your client wishes to enter into an agreement.

-The request may also have been sent by someone other than the person you dealt with directly, so your line of business and the type of insurance you need to conduct that business were likely not considered for the COI request.
+The request may also have been sent by someone other than the person you dealt with directly, so your line of business and the type of insurance your business requires were likely not considered for the COI request.

 In such cases, you can sometimes bypass the request for insurance you don’t have or don’t need by briefly conversing with your customer or client.
 They might say it’s okay that you don’t have a professional liability and commercial umbrella policy and allow you to obtain a certificate without those policies listed.